 Here are some objective book reviewing companies that charge a lot less:

-For just a $100 more, you can have up to FIVE book reviews instead of just one, which means five times as much exposure and credibility for your book.
+Depending on how much you want to spend, you can have a handful book reviews instead of just one, which means five times as much exposure and credibility for your book.
 Plus, the bonus with purchasing a review with Indie Reader is that your book will be enrolled in their Indie Reader Discovery Awards if your book scores four stars or more!

 Kirkus will try to take your money by convincing you that their website receives hundreds of thousands of hits a week, which is true, they do… but the problem is that, as an indie author, your book is unlikely to get any exposure at all.
 It will never appear on their front page unless it scores extremely highly.
 And with more and more indie authors looking to buy reviews, the Kirkus website is flooded with books that they have to cycle through them quickly, therefore less exposure time for each one.